jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 has a “Move” action, but doesn't have a “Move Replaced” action.
 A new “Move Replaced” action can easily be created to accomplish this.

+You're going to see how to implement this momentarily.

 ### Example 2: Set Web Flag

 Recall from the first tutorial that SomeCo publishes a subset of the